 God is in control of His universe.
 Nothing happens without His knowledge and permission.
 God will accomplish His ultimate purposes for His creation.

 Because God is sovereign, we can trust God with our life.
 He has things in control even when it does not seem so.
 Sovereignty does not mean that we live fatalistically, as if God has predetermined every outcome.
 We live with the understanding that we have limited freedom within the boundaries that God sovereignly has set up.

 God having personality means He has the capacity to relate freely to other persons, since He possesses rationality, volition, and feeling.
 In other words, God thinks, wills, and feels, which means He has the ability to have relationships with other persons.

 We have personality because God has personality.
 We can relate freely to other persons because God does.
 We, as creatures made in the image of God, were created to have personal relationships with others, especially with the members of the Trinity, who have always lived in relationship with each other.

 God freely chooses to do whatever He does.
 “He does whatever He pleases” (Psalm 135:6).
 He freely bestows grace on His creatures.
 Part of the image of God in us is our ability to make choices.
 Because God is free, we are also free to have a relationship with God, or to reject that relationship.

-God is Spirit (non-material).
-This Spirit is eternal.
+God is Spirit (i.e., non-material).
+This spirit is eternal, without beginning or end.
 You and I also each have a spirit which will never die, though it is not eternal in every way that God is.
 God didn’t have a beginning, but your spirit did.
-Your spirit is eternal in the following way: it will never cease to exist.
+Your spirit is eternal in that it will never cease to exist.
 It will continue on and will spend eternity in either Heaven or Hell.

 HOLINESS AND LOVE